luxtorpeda-dev/luxtorpeda/README.md

 To see a list of supported titles, go to https://luxtorpeda-dev.github.io/packages.html

+The runtime version of the luxtorpeda client will contain the most up to date versions of engines.
+The "original" client will eventually be removed.

 Want a specific game?

 Check [issues](https://github.com/luxtorpeda-dev/packages/issues) to see if we are working on it.